sj26/mailcatcher/README.md

 Use `mailcatcher --help` to see the command line options.
 The brave can get the source from [the GitHub repository][mailcatcher-github].

-### Ruby 2.2 / SMTP not working

-MailCatcher does not currently support Ruby 2.2.
-EventMachine added support in 1.0.4, but regressed other things so is unuseable, even on earlier rubies.

-Please use Ruby < 2.2 and EventMachine < 1.0.4.
-You can `gem install mailcatcher --pre` for a version which restricts to eventmachine < 1.0.4.

 ### Bundler

 Please don't put mailcatcher into your Gemfile.
 It will conflict with your applications gems at some point.